 Trapped paraglider rescued from power lines in California

 OLIVEHURST, Calif.
-(AP) — A paraglider trapped in power lines for three hours in northern California was rescued by emergency crews near the Yuba County Airport.
+(AP) — A paraglider spent three hours trapped in power lines before being rescued in northern California.

-The pilot was facing the ground with the wires as his only support when first responders arrived, Olivehurst Fire Department officials said.
+The paraglider, who was not immediately identified, was facing the ground with the wires as his only support when first responders arrived Wednesday night, according to officials with the Olivehurst Fire Department.
+Olivehurst is about 40 miles (64 kilometers) north of Sacramento.

-“The difficulty was making sure that the lines were de-energized to make sure that our firefighters were safe before we could make patient contact,” said Randy York, with the Olivehurst Fire Department.

-Power was cut to the surrounding area in Yuba County for a few hours while crews worked to save the man, authorities said.

-The pilot got stuck while trying to land at the airport from a training exercise with an instructor, first responders said.
+He got stuck while trying to land at the Yuba County airport during a training exercise, officials said.
 No major injuries were reported.

+Power was cut to the surrounding area for a few hours while crews worked to save the man, authorities said.

+“The difficulty was making sure that the lines were de-energized to make sure that our firefighters were safe before we could make patient contact,” said Battalion Chief Randy York.

 “Letting him know to stay in contact with the aircraft and not to reach out and touch us so that the aircraft stayed still,” York said.
 “He’s exhausted but all his vitals seem to be stable."